History of Brigitte Macron in Timeline

 2019: Death of André-Louis Auzière

 In 2019, André-Louis Auzière, Brigitte Macron's first husband, passed away.
+He was born in 1951 and married Brigitte in 1974.

-August 2020: Yellow Vest Protest
+August 2020: Yellow Vest Protesters Target Brigitte Macron

-October 2021: Man Sentenced for Identity Theft
+October 2021: Man sentenced for identity theft

 In October 2021, a 35-year-old man claiming to be Brigitte Macron's nephew was sentenced to 30 months in prison, 18 of which were suspended, for identity theft, attempted fraud, and fraud as a repeat offender.